At a Glance | Nutrition | Taste Trial | Delivery & Unboxing | Facts | FAQ | Conclusion | Verdict

 However, I made a huge mistake, you should definitely NOT make.
 I ordered the bundle and nothing else.
 That cost me €30.
 Shipping to Spain it cost me €14 EXTRA!
 For a total amount of €44.
 Runtime offers delivery for free in orders over €40, sight.

 The delivery took longer than expected, ordering on Friday and arriving on Monday (10 days).
-This is probably due to holiday season in Europe (nothing works properly in August).
+This is probably due to the holiday season in Europe (nothing works properly in August).
 It will be interesting to know whether more people have had similar experiences.

 However, all arrived nicely put into the box, with little wasted space and not much room for movement.